astrakhantsev/astrakhantsev/_posts/2016-11-09-underrated-pu-learning.md

   - Tools
 ---

-Positive-Unlabeled learning (PU) is a learning of ordinary binary classifier from only positive and unlabeled instances.
+[Positive-Unlabeled learning](https://en.wikipedia.org/wiki/One-class_classification#PU_learning) (PU) is a learning of ordinary binary classifier from only positive and unlabeled instances.
-It relates to outlier/anomaly detection, semi-supervised learning (SSL) as well as ordinary supervised learning, but has important specifics, which I describe below.
+It relates to [outlier/anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection), [semi-supervised learning](https://en.wikipedia.org/wiki/Semi-supervised_learning) (SSL) as well as ordinary supervised learning, but has important specifics, which I describe below.

 ## PU learning vs semi-supervised learning and outlier detection

 Similarity stems from the fact that in all cases we try to build binary classifier from insufficient data: in outlier detection we don't have enough positive instances, while in SSL setting we simply don't have enough any labeled data.

-However, in SSL we use unlabeled only for improving classifier -- however, it is rarely used in practice;
+Returning to distinctions, in SSL we use unlabeled data only for improving classifier -- however, this is rarely used in practice;
-at least in my experience addition of unlabeled results didn't improve results, even for very small labeled data.
+at least in my experience an addition of unlabeled data didn't improve results, even for very small labeled data.

-In anomaly detection (_how handy it is to have perfect synonyms -- the simplest way to cope with tautology!_), outliers are usually not similar to each other, while non-outliers, i.e. negatives, are similar (e.g. they are assumed to be from the same distribution);
+In anomaly detection (_how handy it is to have perfect synonyms -- the simplest way to cope with tautology!_), outliers are usually not similar to each other, while non-outliers, i.e. negatives, are similar, e.g. they are assumed to be from the same distribution;
-in other words, we can't say that 2 outliers are more similar to each other than outlier -- to non-outlier.
+in other words, we can't say that 2 outliers are more similar to each other than an outlier -- to another non-outlier.

 Contrariwise, in PU we have positives similar to each other and we know (hope) that they are not similar to negatives.
-(And we can't simply declare all unlabeled instances as negatives, because these unlabeleds may contains a lot of positives, not less than we have explicitly labeled as positives.)
+(And we can't simply declare all unlabeled instances as negatives, because these unlabeleds may contain a lot of positives, not less than we have explicitly labeled as positives.)

 Good example is a websites classification: if we want to separate restaurant sites from all others, we can easily crawl dozens of positives, but it'll be hard to crawl representative negatives,